Stain color trends for hardwood floors – Westchester NY – Updated Sept 30, 2014

-When it comes to hardwood flooring in Westchester NY, light and dark stain colors are in – both extremes.
+When it comes to hardwood flooring in Westchester NY, dark and light are in – both extremes.
 Light stains gives the room a nice warm, airy and welcome look; dark stains hardwood gives the room a more formal and sophisticated look.
+At the moment, dark seems to be the preference between the two, but this can vary based on the home owner’s tastes and style of the home.

 When we are refinishing hardwood floors in Westchester NY, we usually test 3 stains for a customer on their own hardwood.
 It’s important to do this as all wood varies and accepts the stain differently based on the type of wood, grade of wood and it’s age.
 Also, wood color varies, so it’s much better to test it on several pieces – some lighter, some darker to get a true picture of how the stain will look (vs. a small chip that is on fake wood)